Daphne Fielding

 The Hon.
-Daphne Winifred Louise Fielding (née Vivian, formerly Thynne; 11 July 1904 – 5 December 1997) was a British author in the 20th century.
+Daphne Winifred Louise Fielding (née Vivian, formerly Thynne; 11 July 1904 – 5 December 1997) was a British author.

 Early life

 Daphne Vivian was born on 11 July 1904 in Westminster, London, the elder child of George Vivian, 4th Baron Vivian, and Barbara Cicely (née Fanning).
 Her younger brother was Anthony Vivian, 5th Baron Vivian.
 Her parents separated when she was four years old and her father raised the children at Glynn, Cornwall, where the family were known as the 'mad Vivians'.
 He remarried in 1911 to Nancy Lycett Green (a daughter of Sir Edward Green, 2nd Baronet), with whom he had two more children.

 Her paternal grandparents were Hussey Vivian, 3rd Baron Vivian and the former Louisa Alicia Duff (sister of George William Duff-Assheton-Smith of Vaynol, and only daughter of Robert George Duff, of Wellington Lodge, Isle of Wight).
-Her maternal grandparents were William Atmar Fanning and the former Winifred (née de Bathe) McCalmont (the widow of Harry McCalmont who was a younger daughter of Sir Henry de Bathe, 4th Baronet).
+Her maternal grandparents were William Atmar Fanning and the former Winifred (née de Bathe) McCalmont (the widow of Harry McCalmont, who was a younger daughter of Sir Henry de Bathe, 4th Baronet).

+According to her obituary in The Times, when young, Daphne "once played ring-a-ring-a-roses" with Edward VII.

 Career

+She was sent to Paris aged 16, and developed a love of opera.
+Her brother Anthony (later the 5th Baron Vivian) hired her out at Eton to photograph "for a shilling an hour".

-She moved in the world of the "Bright Young Things" in the 1920s and produced a series of popular books about high society.
-Of Fielding's memoirs, Mercury Presides, Evelyn Waugh wrote: "Daphne has written her memoirs.
+She moved into the world of the "Bright Young Things" in the 1920s and produced a series of popular books about high society.
+She became friends with, among others, Tallulah Bankhead, Harold Acton and Evelyn Waugh (who dedicated his 1957 novel The Ordeal of Gilbert Pinfold to her).

+Her best known book was The Duchess of Jermyn Street (1964), which was loosely adapted by the BBC into The Duchess of Duke Street (but without formally crediting Fielding).

+Of Fielding's memoirs, Mercury Presides, Waugh wrote: "Daphne has written her memoirs.
 Contrary to what one would have expected they are marred by discretion and good taste.
 The childhood part is admirable.
 The adult part is rather as though Lord Montgomery were to write his life and omit to mention that he ever served in the army."